dvdmtw98/notes/My Vault/computer-networks/network-basics/internet-of-things-iot.md

 Allow for accurate scanning of items and sending data of up to 2 KB to a sensor at rapid speeds

 ##### Near-field Communication (NFC)
-Enables two devices to connect within a 4 cm range
+Enables two devices to connect within a 4cm range

 ##### Infrared (IR)
 Operated with line of sight